 The Scenario: This one has happened to two of my design clients so far.
 You hire a designer, give said designer access to your site, and suddenly you’re locked out and your site has been filled with malware.
 OR you find out down the road that there are spam links, malicious code, or other “goodies” coded into your site’s files.

 What to do: If you are locked out of your site or find malware, contact your host immediately.
 The support staff will be able to help you regain access and track down the infected files.
 And if your host is halfway decent, they won’t charge you anything for it.
-(Shameless plug: Nuts and Bolts Media provides malware removal as one of our consulting services, as well as free malware removal for our hosting clients.)
+(Shameless plug: Nuts and Bolts Media provides malware removal as one of our tech support services, as well as free malware removal for our site management clients.)

 Overall Tips for a Great Web Design Experience